nadeesha/deadsimple/README.md

 # Deadsimple

 A dead simple static site ~~generator~~ server that converts your markdown to bootstrap based html.
+[Demo](http://personal-site-nc.herokuapp.com)

 # Why?

 When I want a static site hosted, I want it to be *dead simple*.
-Ideally, I'd write markdown files, put them in a bunch of directories, link them together, and I'd have a static site that would automatically style them and serve.
+Ideally, I'd write a bunch of markdown files, put them in a bunch of directories, link them together, and I'd have a static site that would automatically style them and serve.
 No configurations, no commands to parse/compile/generate/publish.

 # How does it work?